 With religious fervor and uncompromising puritanical zeal he set out to undo years of enlightenment in the world capital of enlightenment: Florence.

 He lacked the strategic oversight to understand when to stop and eventually was executed.
 But he did manage to stir much discontent and to burn and destroy much art before it came his turn to burn (dark pun).

 #4.
 Be Eloquent

 Charismatic leaders are masters in using the demonic power of words to elevate, incite, stir anger or to simply beat their opponents into (verbal) submission.

 A good example of eloquence in the service of charisma is Jordan Peterson, author of The 12 Rules of Life:

 #5.
 Speak With Passion

 Eloquence is nice, but by itself, it’s just words.

-Eloquence by itself make you an academic.
+Eloquence by itself makes you an academic.
 But eloquence with passion, purpose and direction, now that makes you a charismatic leader instead.